Keyboard shortcuts

 What this book covers

-• Getting Started: install, scaffold a project, save a scene.
+• Getting Started: install, scaffold a project, save a scene, or bring an existing Bevy game in.

 • User Guide: the panels and tools you actually click on.